aputtapa000/subsyncer/README.md

 ## Limitations
 - The application currently supports only `.srt` subtitle files.
 - The application currently supports `.mkv`,`.mp4`, and `.avi` video file formats.
 There is no limitation to the length of the video files, however.
+- The application cannot handle `.mkv` files with subtitles built-in to the container.
+Consider using something like [this](https://github.com/Darkfall48/MKV-Sub-Extractor) to extract the subtitles from the file if this is the case.
 - Requires VLC media player to be installed and properly configured.
 - The GUI may not scale well on very high-resolution displays.
 - Limited error handling for corrupted subtitle files.